 “erroneous transfer” is a transfer that was made without the verifiable consent of the customer that was transferred.

 “exit point” has the meaning given to it in the ENTPA Act.

+“Gazette notice” has the meaning given to that term in the Interpretation Act.

-“generation services” means all service provided by a generator to a retailer in relation to the supply of electricity for the retailer's customers.
+“generation services” means all services provided by a generator to a retailer in relation to the supply of the retailer's customers.

-“generator” means an entity that has been licensed to carry on operations in the electricity supply industry, as per Part 3 of the ERA.
+“generator” means an electricity entity that is licensed to generate electricity in the electricity supply industry in accordance with the ERA.

+“guidelines” means a ‘guideline’ made by the Commission in accordance with clause 1.7.

 “good electricity industry practice” the meaning given to it in the ENTPA Act.